backdrop-contrib/bee/Usage.md

   'sites.php').
 If not set, will try to find the Backdrop site automatically based on the current directory.
 For example `bee --site=example-a status` or `bee --site=www.example-a.com status`
+- `--base-url`
+  Specify the base URL of the Backdrop site, such as `https://example.com/backdrop`.
+May be useful with commands that output URLs to pages on the site.
 - `--yes`, `-y`
   Answer 'yes' to questions without prompting.
 - `--debug`, `-d`